 The line between small flats skiff and microskiff frequently blurs among anglers and even boatbuilders.
 This peculiar breed of petite boat often draws hardcore anglers addicted to stalking skinny-water fish.
 Often those anglers care nothing for trends or boat bragging, and frequently their budgets speak louder than their egos.
+A microskiff can also be a second boat for an angler whose allegiances waffle between blue water fishing and fishing grass flats.

 To better set parameters defining microskiffs, I asked five builders to describe the design details that distinguish this vessel type, and to discuss its advantages and disadvantages.
 (Skiffs are listed by LOA from longest to shortest.)